 If hydration is the yin of your workout, then perspiration is the yang.

 In addition to being the body’s air conditioner, sweat has many other remarkable advantages.
 These range from purging toxins from the body to acting as an antibiotic for the skin.

 Having the right amount of water coming in and going out in the form of sweat, is another part of getting fit.
-Here are some things to think about
+Here are some facts about the importance of hydration and sweat.

 Never Underestimate the Power of Hydration

 According to FamilyDoctor.org, if an athlete is not properly hydrated, it is impossible for him/her to perform adequately.
 Without this water, muscle cramps, dizziness, fatigue or many other, more serious symptoms will occur.
 How much water is needed?

 The American Council on Exercise has suggested the following basic guidelines for drinking water before, during, and after exercise:

 Athletes may want to measure how much fluid they lose during exercise to get a more specific measurement of how much water to drink (16 to 24 ounces of water for every pound of body weight lost).